Staff

 Mary Gagnon, PTA

-Mary is originally from Vermont where she earned her Bachelor's degree in Athletic Training and Exercise Physiology.
-After moving to Rhode Island, Mary went back to school and received her Associate's degree as a Physical Therapist Assistant.
-Mary has worked in Outpatient Orthopedics for 15 years.
-In 2009, Mary achieved Certification in the American Physical Therapy Associations "Recognition of Advanced Proficiency for the Phsical Therapist Assistant" in the area of Musculoskeletal criteria.
-Mary lives in North Kingstown with her husband and two children.
+Mary is originally from Vermont where she earned her Bachelor’s degree in Athletic Training and Exercise Physiology in 1987.
+After moving to Rhode Island, Mary went back to school and received her Associate’s degree as a Physical Therapist Assistant in 1996.
+Mary has worked in Outpatient Orthopedics for 20 years.
+She continues to participate in continuing education courswork for manual therapy and orthopedics.
+In 2009, Mary achieved certification through the American Physical Therapy Association’s “Recognition of Advanced Proficiency for the Physical Therapist Assistant” in the area of Musculoskeletal criteria.
+In her free time, Mary enjoys walking, animals, reading and being outside.
+She lives in North Kingstown with her husband and two children.